 Hmm, thought Ambush Bug.
 What’s taking Cheeky so long to fry ‘im?
 “Hey, Cheeks!
 What’s the hold-up?”

 “…” replied the cheeky one in his talkative way.

 Buggy popped his phymatidae butt beside young Cheeks using his suit’s teleportation power to assist, detonation-wise.
 “Cheeky, what’s wrong?
 Just hit the swi–”

 The man whose name was Irwin Schwab looked down at Cheeks’ little booties.
 One sock looked different — PLAID.

-“Oh, no — it’s Argh–” was all that Buggy could croak out before the possessed Cheekero turned and fired a stun-set pistol at his bugness.
+“Oh, no — it’s Argh–!” was all that Buggy could croak out before the possessed Cheek-a-rooni turned and fired a stun-set pistol at His Bugness.

 “Excellent,” said the triumphant Argh!yle!, cackling as he slipped off Cheek’s footie.
 “You have done well, Fu!
 The distraction was most appreciated.”

 Egg Fu grinned evilly.
 “Ah, so!
 So rare is my playment?
 The Cold War stirr lages on!”

 Argh!yle! grinned evilly and beckoned toward the Circular Continuity Cutie hiding in typical alleyway comic book shadow.
 “Come reward your errant prisoner, my dear!
 Heh-heh-heh-heh-heh-heh!”

 Egg Fu’s eyes widened in hollor — er, in horror.
 “Oh, nooo! — Jonni DC!
 I’m flu–”